 To me, it seems obvious that telling someone they are being manipulated is a gesture of concern about their well-being, and therefore comes from a place of love.
 To add layers of “lubricant” before introducing a meaningful topic would be insulting the intelligence and maturity of the other person in the conversation, and would undermine what should be the safety of a no-risk conversation between people who should just assume the good intentions of the other.

 One thing that many neurotypical liberals said about Elise and her inability or failure to empathize was that they should have acknowledged that some people never learn and cannot be educated.
 These were mostly people who were liberal talking about how people with conservative views are unwilling and unable to change, even in the face of facts.
 Essentially, they felt that Elise should have just stopped trying with her mother.

-After getting this far into the series, what are your thoughts on the differences in Aspergian and neurotypical interpersonal relatedness?
+After getting this far into the series, what are your thoughts on the differences in autistic and neurotypical interpersonal relatedness?
 Have you had any new insights or thoughts?
 Has there been anything you’ve wished would have been covered or explored that hasn’t yet been?

 Next in the series is Part 5: My Personal Journey Through this Empathy Series.

 - The Real Reasons Autistic People Are Stressed During the Holiday Season - December 12, 2019

 - #ShineOnMax Becomes an International Call to End Ableism and Humanize Autistic People in the Media - November 19, 2019

 - Who Was Max Benson?
 An Interview with His Mother, Stacia #ShineOnMax - November 16, 2019